phanukaev/summer-lang/README.md

 then compile with `make compile` or compile-and-run code with `make run`.

 If you prefer to not modify you local system, you can use docker instead.
-Runing `make docker` will build a docker image with the required dependencies and place you inside the conatiner, where you can use `make` as above.
+Running `make docker` will download a docker image with the required dependencies and place you inside the conatiner, where you can use `make` as above.

 ## More